JaimeSilver/hedera-libSubmarine/README.md

 -----------
 # Test case Guessing Game

-This patter uses 2 contracts: one to manage the submarine sessions, and another to bank the incoming Hbars.
+This pattern uses 2 contracts: one to manage the submarine sessions and other to bank/route the incoming Hbars and guesses.

-The Dapp calculates a random number (00 to 99) and assigns it as the Witness Phrase.
+The Dapp Off-chain calculates a random number (00 to 99) and assigns it as the Witness Phrase.
 Since the two addresses are known, the Dapp can derive the Second Key.

-The primary key is generated adding the Prize amount that is to be paid if the winner solves the puzzle: 500 tinibars All other parameters are left blank (null).
+The primary key is generated adding the Prize amount to be paid if the winner solves the puzzle: 500 tinibars All other parameters are left blank (null).

-The Bank Smart Contract receives the total Prize amount from Alice in a Payable Call, and works as custody.
+The Bank Smart Contract receives the total Prize amount from Alice in a Payable Call, and serves as custodian.
-Bob submits the first guess to the bank paying 10 tinibars; the Bank-SC mirrors it to the Submarine, and if it solves the puzzle, rewards the original msg sender (tx.origin) with the msg.
-Then the submarine send is complete.
+Bob submits the first guess to the bank paying 10 tinibars; the Bank-SC mirrors it to the Submarine, and if that number solves the puzzle, the contracts rewards the original msg sender (tx.origin) with the msg.
+Then the submarine session is then complete.

 -------------
 # Other use cases